- HOME

-How to do B2B email marketing better?
+How to plan a B2B email campaign?

 Fun, chill, casual—call it what you want, but informal language (such as calling your readers "besties") works well when you're a D2C brand.
 When you sell directly to your customers, triggering their emotions is a great way to do so—but it's an entirely different story for B2B marketing.
 The CTO of a company you're trying to sell software to is not your "bestie" now, is she?
 A business executive's decision to purchase from you will be driven by logic and facts.